or-sara/Multi-modal-Filtering/README.md

 Filter a trget image by the guidance of different modality images to improve the target image.
 We show different appliations here:

+Day-night restoration: Night image has no adequate illumination so it misses th details.
+By using day image we recall the details from day image and combine it with the ambient information of night image.
+We transfer structural details from day image to night image.

+RGB-Nir restoration: There are two input images one of which is hazy RGB image.
+The other one is gray level Nir image.
+Using the Nir image we dehaze the hazy RGB image.